-Penetration tests can deliver widely different results depending on which standards and methodologies they leverage.
+Penetration tests and security audits can deliver widely different results depending on which standards and methodologies they leverage.
 Updated penetration testing standards and methodologies provide a viable option for companies who need to secure their systems and fix their cybersecurity vulnerabilities.

 Here are 5 penetration testing methodologies and standards that will guarantee a return on your investment:

 The OSSTMM framework, one of the most recognized standards in the industry, provides a scientific methodology for network penetration testing and vulnerability assessment.
 This framework contains a comprehensive guide for testers to identify security vulnerabilities within a network (and its components) from various potential angles of attack.
 This methodology relies on the tester’s in-depth knowledge and experience, as well as human intelligence to interpret the identified vulnerabilities and their potential impact within the network.

 Unlike the majority of security manuals, this framework was also created to support network development teams.
 A majority of developers and IT teams base their firewalls and networks on this manual and the guidelines it provides.
 While this manual does not advocate for a particular network protocol or software, it highlights the best practices and the steps that should be taken to ensure the security of your networks.